aagricola/18-NM/10-week_Internet/README.md

 Using any combination of skills learned in class, create something that emphasizes your experience of the global digital age.
 You can approach this from any number of angles; where are we presently, where are we headed, what are your fears or anxieties for the future?
 This is a very open ended project that is meant to give you freedom to explore a medium that was personally exciting to you, and one in which best communicates your conceptual idea.

 ## Assignment
 Collect footage (found and shot) and create a video collage in Premier.
 See if you can approach one of the questions brought up from our reading.
+- This week I would like for you to collect the footage and assemble it in the timeline
+- Next week, you will add sound and visual effects

 ## Homework:

-- Video collage
+- Video collage assemblage
 - [Premier Lynda tutorials Ch 4 -7](https://www.lynda.com/Premiere-Pro-tutorials/Welcome/758639/808536-4.html)
 - Project proposal and timeline